 You probably aren’t familiar with the Martinez unless you’re either a cocktail connoisseur or a history buff.
 But once you try this classic gin drink, you’ll surely be a fan.
-Read on for the full story and then follow our easy Martinez cocktail recipe and craft one at home in just five minutes.
+Discover its story and then follow our easy Martinez cocktail recipe and craft one at home in just five minutes.

 Our journey into lazy mixology has motivated us to craft a myriad of cocktails that we’d previously imbibed at bars.
 The Martinez was not one of those cocktails.